weiguanght/podcast-context/README.md

 # Podcast Context

-Download Spotify and YouTube transcripts for LLM context.
+Download Spotify and YouTube transcripts.

-A Chrome extension that adds a download button to Spotify podcast episodes and YouTube video transcripts, saving them as plain text files perfect for use with ChatGPT, Claude, and other LLMs.
+A Chrome extension that adds a download button to Spotify podcast episodes and YouTube video transcripts, saving them as plain text files.

 ## Installation